opentok/OpenTok-PHP-SDK/docs/files/Archive.php.txt

 * The download URL of the available MP4 file.
 This is only set for an archive with the status set to
 * "available"; for other archives, (including archives with the status "uploaded") this property is
 * set to null.
 The download URL is obfuscated, and the file is only available from the URL for
 * 10 minutes.
-To generate a new URL, call the OpenTokArchive.listArchives() or
+To generate a new URL, call the Archive.listArchives() or OpenTok.getArchive() method.
-* OpenTokSDK.getArchive() method.
 */
 class Archive {